Complex semisimple quantum groups and representation theory: Category

-Recall that a module $ M $ over a ring $ R $ is called (Noetherian) Artinian if every ascending chain $ M_1 \subset M_2 \subset M_3 \subset \cdots $ of submodules (every descending chain $ M_1 \supset M_2 \supset \cdots $ of submodules) becomes stationary, that is, if there exists $ n \in \mathbb{N} $ such that $ M_n = M_{n + 1} = M_{n + 2} = \cdots $.
+Recall that a module $ M $ over a ring $ R $ is called Noetherian (Artinian) if every ascending chain $ M_1 \subset M_2 \subset M_3 \subset \cdots $ of submodules (every descending chain $ M_1 \supset M_2 \supset \cdots $ of submodules) becomes stationary, that is, if there exists $ n \in \mathbb{N} $ such that $ M_n = M_{n + 1} = M_{n + 2} = \cdots $.

-We show that every module in $ \O $ is Artinian and Noetherian, compare section 1.11 in \cite{HumphreysO}.
+We show that every module in $ \O $ is Artinian and Noetherian, compare Section 1.11 in \cite{HumphreysO}.

 \begin{theorem} Every module $ M $ in category $ \O $ is Artinian and Noetherian.
-Moreover $ \dim_{U_q(\mathfrak{g})}(M,N) < \infty $ for all $ M, N \in \O $. \end{theorem}
+Moreover $ \dim \Hom_{U_q(\mathfrak{g})}(M,N) < \infty $ for all $ M, N \in \O $. \end{theorem}

 \begin{proof} According to Lemma \ref{lemascendinghighestweightmodules}, any nonzero module $ M $ in $ \O $ has a finite filtration with subquotients given by highest weight modules.
-Hence it suffices to treat the case that $ M = M(\lambda) $ for $ \lambda \in \mathfrak{h}^*_q $ is a Verma module.
+Hence it suffices to treat the case where $ M = M(\lambda) $ for $ \lambda \in \mathfrak{h}^*_q $ is a Verma module.

-Consider the finite dimensional subspace $ V = \bigoplus_{\hat{w} \in \hat{W}} M(\lambda)_{\hat{w} . \lambda} $ of $ M = M(\lambda) $, where we recall that $ \hat{W} $ is the extended Weyl group defined in section \ref{seczuqg}.
+Consider the finite dimensional subspace $ V = \bigoplus_{\hat{w} \in \hat{W}} M(\lambda)_{\hat{w} . \lambda} $ of $ M = M(\lambda) $, where we recall that $ \hat{W} $ is the extended Weyl group defined in Section \ref{seczuqg}.
 Assume that $ N_1 \subset N_2 $ is a proper inclusion of submodules of $ M $.
 Then $ ZU_q(\mathfrak{g}) $ acts on $ N_1, N_2 $ and $ N_2/N_1 $ by the central character $ \xi_\lambda $.
 Since $ N_2 \subset M $ the module $ N_2/N_1 $ contains a primitive vector $ v_\mu $ of some weight $ \mu \leq \lambda $.
-Therefore $ \chi_\mu = \chi_\lambda $.
+Therefore $ \xi_\mu = \xi_\lambda $.
 According to Theorem \ref{chilinkage} this implies $ \mu = w . \lambda $ for some $ w \in \hat{W} $.
 We conclude $ N_2 \cap V \neq 0 $ and $ \dim(N_2 \cap V) > \dim(N_1 \cap V) $.
 Since $ V $ is finite dimensional this means that any strictly ascending or descending chain of submodules will have length at most $ \dim(V) $.
 In particular, every module $ M $ in $ \O $ is both Artinian and Noetherian.

 Any $ U_q(\mathfrak{g}) $-linear map $ M \rightarrow N $ is determined by its values on a finite generating set of weight vectors.
-Since the weight spaces of $ N $ are finite dimensional we conclude $ \dim_{U_q(\mathfrak{g})}(M,N) < \infty $ for all $ M, N \in \O $. \end{proof}
+Since the weight spaces of $ N $ are finite dimensional we conclude $ \dim \Hom_{U_q(\mathfrak{g})}(M,N) < \infty $ for all $ M, N \in \O $. \end{proof}